 You have to choose topics that your audience wants to read and present them in a way that makes it easy for them to do so.
 You’ll want a blend of short-form and long-form content, since each have inherent advantages, and as a general rule the following content types are exceptionally popular when it comes to social shares and link earning potential:

-Don’t take this list as the be-all, end-all; instead, use it as inspiration in combination with your audience knowledge and topic selection to come up with all-star post ideas.
+Don’t take this list as the be-all, end-all; instead, use it as inspiration in combination with your audience knowledge and topic selection to come up with all-star content ideas.

 If you want to beat your competition, you have to know what they’re doing in the first place, so get researching!
 Everything starts with strategy, and you won’t be able to form one until you know where you currently stand.
 Once you’ve gathered the data on your competitors’ ongoing content strategies, you can use this entire section to hunt for weaknesses.
 What are they doing that they shouldn’t be doing?
 What aren’t they doing that they should?
 This information should provide the foundation for your strategy, and once you start following it, readers will naturally be more attracted to your brand’s work over any other competitor.

-FAQ and troubleshooting content takes a lot of work, but the benefits are well worth it.
+FAQ and troubleshooting content take a lot of work, but the benefits are well worth it.
 Here are just a few of them: